The Best DNA Test Kit Roundup for 2022

 - Grouping all three tests is expensive

 Whichever type of testing you decide to go with, the sample-taking process is the same.
 You start by ordering an ancestry DNA kit from FamilyTreeDNA.
-It usually takes up to three days to arrive, but that can vary depending on your location.
+It usually takes up to three days for DNA testing kits to arrive, but that can vary depending on your location.
 You’ll then need to take a mouth swab - the easiest sample method available.
 You’ll get two snap-off swabs to collect the samples from the inside of your cheeks.

 The best genetic testing kit should come with free return shipping, and FamilyTreeDNA ticks this box.
 However, this doesn’t apply to international orders.
 Its labs take four to eight weeks to process your sample.
 When the results are ready, you’ll be notified via email.
 There’s no anonymous sample registration, but FamilyTreeDNA’s policy very explicitly states the company doesn’t share your info with third parties.
 However, it does allow law enforcement access to its data.